portfolio ➜ Wines ➜ Sotolon Selections ➜ Maury

 About Mas Peyre

 Mas Peyre is a true family affair.
 After 20 years as a pillar of the local cooperative, the Bourrel family departed and founded the domaine in 2003.
 Claire manages the business and the shop, while Gerard tends the vineyards; sons Baptiste and César handle the winemaking and marketing, respectively.
-Based in Saint-Paul-de-Fenouillet, on the western edge of the upper Agly Valley, the Bourrels now farm nearly 40 hectares and celebrated their 10th anniversary by completing conversion to organic viticulture in 2013.
-Vineyards in Saint-Paul-de-Fenouillet (black schist and marl) and further west in Prugnares (argile-calcaire) range from 250-400 meters in altitude, balancing warm days with cool nights, preserving freshness in their wines.
-From these, the Bourrels produce a range of vivacious, organic wine, including their Maury "Rage du Soleil" and Rancio sec "Le Démon de Midi."
+Based in the village of Saint-Paul-de-Fenouillet, on the western flank of the upper Agly Valley, the Bourrels now farm nearly 37 hectares and celebrated their 10th anniversary by completing conversion to organic viticulture in 2013.
+Vineyards in Saint-Paul-de-Fenouillet (black schist and marl) and further west in Prugnares (argile-calcaire) range from 350-400 meters in altitude, balancing warm days with cool nights, preserving the freshness and energy that is a hallmark of their wines.
+From these, the Bourrels produce a range of vivacious, organic table wines in addition to their Rancio sec and Maury.
 Full details

 About Maury AOP